connervieira/Predator/DOCUMENTATION.md

             - Example: `/home/cvieira/Downloads/MyProjectFolder`
         - Next, you'll be asked to enter the file name of the video you want to analyze.
 This video should be placed in the root project directory you just specified.
             - Example: `MyVideo.mp4`
-        - Finally, you'll be asked how many second you want to wait between frames for analysis.
+        - Next, you'll be asked how many second you want to wait between frames for analysis.
 Since it would be inefficient to process every single frame of video, this value is used to only take frames every N seconds.
 You can think of this value as "only process a frame every N seconds of video"
             - Example: `2` will take a frame to process every 2 seconds of video.
 This would break up a 10 second video into 5 frames.
+        - Next, you'll be asked whether or not you want Predator to count how many vehicles (not license plates) it spots in each frame.
+            - This will slow down processing time significantly, but might be useful.
-        - Finally, you'll be asked for a license plate format example.
+        - Next, you'll be asked for a license plate format example.
 Filling out this value is highly recommended, since it will greatly reduce the number of incorrectly read plates.
 If this is left blank, no formatting validation will be used.
             - This value can be set to any alphanumeric string.
 For example, if all the plates in your state have 3 letters followed by 4 numbers, you could set this value to "AAA0000" or "ABC1234".
 Both values will work the exact same way.
             - For sake of simplicity, you can also just enter the license plate of another car in your state or region.
 Since Predator only looks to see whether a character is a number or letter, not the character itself, "EGY4011" will act identically to "AAA0000".
+        - Finally, you'll be asked for the time and date that the specified video recording started.
+            - This preference takes the following format: YYYY-mm-dd HH:MM:SS
+            - This preference is optional but will enabled the GPX file preference.
+                - If you wish to correlate license plates to location data from a GPX file, simply enter the GPX file name at the prompt.
+Otherwise, leave it blank.
     - Real-time mode:
         - First, you'll be asked to set the root project folder.
 Simply create an empty folder, then place any files you want to use later into it.
 Specify the absolute path to this folder here.
             - Example: `/home/cvieira/Downloads/MyProjectFolder`